hhshanto/Personal-Knowledge-Assistant/README.md

 - **Streamlit Interface**: User-friendly web interface for interaction
 - **Document Upload**: Upload new documents directly through the interface
 - **Dynamic Vector Store Update**: Add new documents to the vector store without restarting the application
+- **GitHub Knowledge Integration**: Connect to any GitHub repository to import markdown files into your knowledge base

 ## 🔧 Technologies